Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 A River of Ice that is Melting

-Everything starts with the Khumbu Glacier, a 10 mile/17km river of ice that begins high on the Lhotse Face around 25,000’/7,600m.
-The Khumbu Icefall is the section between Everest Base Camp 17,300’/5270m and just below where Camp 1 is usually located, 19,500’/5943m.
+Everything starts with the Khumbu Glacier, a 10-mile/17-km river of ice that begins high on the Lhotse Face around 25,000’/7,600m.
+The Khumbu Icefall is the section between Everest Base Camp, 17,300’/5270m, and just below where Camp 1 is usually located, 19,500’/5943m.

 Once it leaves Lhotse, the glacier defines the Western Cwm for about 2 miles before dropping rapidly to create the Khumbu Icefall for 2.5 miles.
-Around Everest Base Camp (EBC), the glacier makes a sharp southernly bend and continues another 6 miles/9.6km to 16,000’/4,900m.
+Around Everest Base Camp (EBC), the glacier makes a sharp southern bend and continues another 6 miles/9.6km to 16,000’/4,900m.
 The Icefall varies in width from over half a mile/800m to a third of a mile/500m.

 Everest Southeast Ridge Route Map.
 Courtesy of www.alanarnette.com © reproduction prohibited without authorization

-As with all glaciers, the Khumbu moves, as much as 3’/1m a day in the center while barely moving at the edges due to friction against rock walls.
+As with all glaciers, the Khumbu moves as much as 3’/1m a day in the center while barely moving at the edges due to friction against rock walls.
 The top of the glacier moves faster than the bottom due to friction against the earth.
 It is this dynamic of fast and slow-moving sections plus the precipitous drop that create the deep crevasses, some over 150’/45m deep and towering ice seracs over 30’/9m high.

 Melting

 The glacier has thinned by 40-50’/12-15m over most of the length.
-Everest Base Camp is lower today due to the ice melting.
-In 1953 when Hillary and Tenzing summited, EBC was about 17,454’/5320m; today it is 17,322’/5280m.
+Everest Base Camp is lower today because of the ice melting.
+In 1953, when Hillary and Tenzing summited, EBC was about 17,454’/5320m; today, it is 17,322’/5280m.

-Between 1962 and 2002 the Icefall thinned by an average of 56’/17m, about a rate of 1.3’/39cm per year.
+Between 1962 and 2002, the icefall thinned at an average of 56’/17m, about a rate of 1.3’/39cm per year.

-Long-time Everest guide Russell Brice commented told me in an interview in 2017 that this melting may result in a safer Icefall for climbers.
+Long-time Everest guide Russell Brice told me in an interview in 2017 that this melting may result in a safer Icefall for climbers.
 But he added the Western Cwm may one day become the major obstacle of the South Col route:

 But on Everest looking at photos from above, it seems that the Icefall between BC and C1 is actually getting easier and arguably safer.
 It also seems that several of the hanging glaciers above the Icefall are now leaning back and seem to be less active than what we experienced in 2012, again this can be explained by the warm temperatures at this altitude.

-However it seems to me that the crevasses between C1 and C2 are getting deeper and are now longer which results in climbers having to walk longer distances as they zig zag through these crevasses, and of course this has also resulted in some longer ladder crossings over very deep crevasses.
+However, it seems to me that the crevasses between C1 and C2 are getting deeper and are now longer which results in climbers having to walk longer distances as they zigzag through these crevasses, and of course this has also resulted in some longer ladder crossings over very deep crevasses.
 I will not be surprised to see that we will need more ladders between C1 and C2 than before.
 Maybe even at the bottom of the Lhotse Face as well.

 Judging by the reports from 2021, it appears the long-time Everest veteran who has now sold his company, Himex, was spot on.
 The route through the Icefall is faster and flatter while the trek between C1 and C2 has to navigate massive crevasses.